Red Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have come away with 29 wins in the 54 contests they have been listed as the underdogs in this season.
+- The Red Sox have won in 29, or 52.7%, of the 55 contests they have been named as odds-on underdogs this year.

-- Boston is 21-12 this season when entering a game as the underdog by +110 or more on the moneyline.
+- Boston has a record of 23-21 in games where sportsbooks have it as underdogs of at least +100 on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Red Sox have a 47.6% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Red Sox have a 50% chance of pulling out a win.

-- Boston's games have gone over the total in 51 of its 103 chances.
+- Boston and its opponents have hit the over in 52 of its 104 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!